chrisdev22/Crusaders/README.md

 The main functionality of Bootstrap 4 is that whenever the page resized it fits every image, buttons, words, and layout to fit on smaller display devices.
 These include phones & tablets.

 Read my code to understand how it was made.

+Download it as a .zip folder and run it on a text editor.

+Thank you.

 Best regards,
 Christian